-Many people who have troubles falling asleep at night take sleeping pills hoping they will find relief.
+Many people who have troubles falling asleep at night take a sleep aid hoping they will find relief.
 Individuals with mild sleep disturbances usually opt for over-the-counter medication without consulting with a doctor.
 Due to hectic schedules and general lack of time, people often avoid seeking medical help until their symptoms become unbearable.
 The fact is that although we don’t like sleeping pills, we will most likely take them when stress, travel or other disruptions keep us awake all night.
-If we are forced to take sleeping pills because nothing else works, we should know the facts and identify the ones that will really give us at least some rest.
+If we are forced to use some type of sleep aid because nothing else works, we should know the facts and identify the ones that will really give us at least some rest.
 Find out how sleep drugs work, as well as when and how to properly use them.

 Sleep Pills Are a Bandage, Not a Cure

 Dr. Phyllis Zee, professor of neurology and sleep medicine at Northwestern University’s Feinberg School of Medicine says that we should never forget that sleep pills are a bandage and not a cure for our sleep issues.
 Taking sleep drugs is the same as using Tylenol for fever every day without ever knowing what is the cause of it.
 Insomnia is in 90% of the cases a symptom of an underlying issue or another medical condition.
 Insomnia can be caused by depression, stress, too little exercise

 If you are diagnosed with chronic insomnia, your first line of treatment should be cognitive behavioral therapy also known as CBT-I. CBT-I is considered the best way to treat and alleviate symptoms of chronic insomnia.

 Sleep Aids Recommended only for Chronic Insomnia